Spirit of America Bookstore

 • 1959 Oct 4: Soviet space probe Luna 3 transmitted images of the far side of the moon back to Earth.

-• 1959 Oct 5: I.B.M. announced the all-transistorized Model 1401 data processing system for small businesses,
+• 1959 Oct 5: I.B.M. announced the Model 1401 data processing system for small businesses; the all-transistorized mainframe basic model had 4k of memory.

 • 1959 Oct 21: Public opening of the Solomon R. Guggenheim Museum of Art in New York City, designed & built by Frank Lloyd Wright [1867-1959].